All about the working holiday in Norway!

 08. Do I need to buy health insurance?

-Unless you are Australian, you must submit proof of insurance that covers medical insurance and full hospital treatment for the duration of your stay.
+Unless you are an Australian benefitting from the reciprocal health care agreement.
+Instead, they need to provide a health certificate attesting to good health.” rel=”noopener” target=”_blank”>reciprocal health care agreement, you must commit to purchasing insurance that covers medical insurance and full hospital treatment for the duration of your stay in Norway.

 We’ve been recommending Globe WHV since 2005.
 They’ve accompanied thousands of working holiday makers in their adventures.